 The English Bull Dane is not an excessively energetic canine.

 This breed only requires mild levels of activity that can be met an average daily walk of about 40 minutes.
 Two walks a day will also suffice to keep this dog fit and active.

 Other exercises like running, fetching, and other doggy games will keep your pet stimulated, both physically and mentally.

 Interestingly, this is a dog that would rather lounge about on your sofa beside you than try to persuade you to take it out for a hunt.

-So if you live in an apartment and can ensure enough time to take your dog out in order to keep its mind enriched, you will be giving the ideal lifestyle to your pet.
+So if you live in an apartment and can ensure enough time to take your dog out to keep its mind enriched, you will be giving the ideal lifestyle to your pet.

 An enclosed yard that is accessible by your pet will be perfect to keep it satisfied.

 This dog will also do well in warm weather, so you don’t particularly have to worry about not letting it out during summer months.